How To Engrave A Beer Mug With A Handle

 Laser Distance Gauge

 All lasers have a method of measuring the distance between the laser head and the engraved item.
-The space between the laser and the item being engraved is significant as it determines the intensity of the laser beam, and if it’s too far or too close, it will not engrave correctly.
+The space between the laser and the item being engraved is significant as it determines the intensity of the laser beam, and if it’s too far or too close, it will not be engraved correctly.
 It’s usually a small tool that you set next to the laser head; you then lower the head of the laser until the tip of the device hits the item you are engraving.
 This will ensure the laser is at the correct distance from the glass to utilize the power settings correctly.

 Setting The Center Point Of Your Engraving

-When you are engraving onto your glass, you need to tell the engraving machine where the center of your engraving point is to configure itself to engrave the graphic correctly onto the glass.
+When engraving onto your glass, you need to tell the engraving machine where the center of your engraving point is to configure itself to engrave the graphic correctly onto the glass.
 Different engraving machines will have other methods of setting this up; however, on an Epilog engraver, I do the following.

 First, click on the “Advanced Tap.”